-While Epiphan’s capture tool doesn’t support audio capture with VGA2USB and only supports HDMI audio with DVI2USB 3.0 or SDI audio with SDI2USB 3.0, most third party applications such as Windows Media Encoder, WireCast, QuickTime Broadcaster, VirtualDUB and Camtasia Studio support the simultaneous capture of an audio device while capturing the video stream through the video grabber.
+On Windows, Epiphan’s capture tool supports embedded HDMI™ audio capture with DVI2USB 3.0 or SDI audio with SDI2USB 3.0 as well as from any other audio device plugged into your computer.
+Most third party applications on Windows, Linux and Mac OS (such as Windows Media Encoder, WireCast, QuickTime Broadcaster, VirtualDUB and Camtasia Studio) also support the simultaneous capture of an audio device while capturing the video stream through your Epiphan video grabber.

 Step 1: Connect audio cable